dhis2/dhis2-test-reports/README.md

 1. Open `reports/index.html` in a web browser
 2. Navigate through the tree structure on the left
-3. Compare backend results in the main panel
+3. Click on a version to see analytics graphs showing test statistics over time
+4. Use "View Individual Builds" to see specific build comparisons
-4. Click "Details" to view individual test cases
+5. Click "Details" to view individual test cases
-5. Click on failed test cases to see error details
+6. Click on failed test cases to see error details

 ### Adding New Reports